snehayv-1998/Docker-K8-SpringBoot-Redis-Nginx/README.md

      3.4.2 Tag an image referenced by ID
      3.4.3 Tag an image referenced by Name
      3.4.4 Tag an image referenced by Name and Tag
      3.4.5 Tag an image for a private repository

+4. Developing a real world projects
+   4.1 Steps for initial project set up
+       4.1.1 Code Snippet with explanation
+       4.1.2 Step to build and run the application[manual]
+       4.1.3 Few Commonly observed issues and solution for the same
+   4.2 Containerizing application
+       4.2.1 Create a docker file
+       4.2.2  Create a jar file
+       4.2.3 Execute docker build command
+       4.2.4 Run Docker image